-- 2. The obvious feature of the table is the greatly increased importance of industry in the national income.
-From contributing about a quarter of the net material product in 1950, it is now responsible for a little under half, whereas agriculture has fallen from a position of contributing half to 17% over the same period.
-Industry also now employs some 37% of the labour - (1) National Income (Net Material Product) at market prices is the value of material goods and material services produced by the "live labour" of producers within the sphere of material production which is used for satisfying the final needs of the community, i.e. does not include intermediate consumption.
+(2) National Income (Net Material Product) at market prices is the value of material goods and material services produced by the "live labour" of producers within the sphere of material production which is used for satisfying the final needs of the community, i.e. does not include intermediate consumption.
 The concept of production is limited to material goods and material services relating to the production, transportation and distribution of material goods.
 Other services, such as personal services, services of banks, education and health services and public administration and defence are not regarded as productive.